-Key assumptions Definition Realization Staff realize and understand trauma's effects on individuals, families, groups, organizations, and communities.
+Key assumptions Realization Staff realize and understand trauma's effects on individuals, families, groups, organizations, and communities.
 Recognize Staff recognize the signs of trauma.
-Respond Staff respond to people with the understanding that traumatic events affect all people involved.
+Respond Staff respond to people with the understanding that traumatic events affe involved.
 Resist re-traumatization Staff seek to not re-traumatize their clients.
-Key principles Definition Safety Staff and clients should feel physically and psychologically safe.
+Key principles Safety Staff and clients should feel physically and psychologically safe.
 Trustworthiness and transparency Staff build and maintain trust with their clients and each other to ensure transparency.
 Peer support Children or family members who have also experienced trauma support each other to promote recovery.
-Collaboration and mutuality Staff and clients build and maintain relationships, recognizing that everyone can help people heal from trauma.
+Collaboration and mutuality Staff and clients build and maintain relationships, recognizing that ever people heal from trauma.
 Empowerment, voice, and choice Staff foster clients' empowerment and support clients' shared decision making.
 Cultural, historical, and gender issues Staff respond to the racial, ethnic, and cultural needs of their clients by overcoming stereotypes and biases.
-Examples for implementing a trauma Definition Examples for implementing a trauma- informed care organization Delimition Organization's physical environment Physical spaces feel safe, open, and transparent, and there are shared and clients.
-Screening, assessment, and treatment services Practitioners are trained in and use evidence-based therapies that reflect trauma-informed care principles.
+Examples for implementing a trauma-i nformed care organization Organization's physical environment Physical spaces feel safe, open, and transparent, and there are shared spaces for staff and clients.
+Screening, assessment, and treatment services Practitioners are trained in and use evidence-based therapies that reflect trauma- informed care principles.
 Evaluation Staff design trauma-informed care focused evaluations that measure service and program implementation.

-$Source: GAO\ summary\ of\ SAMHSA's\ Concept\ of\ Trauma\ and\ Guidance\ for\ a\ Trauma-Informed\ Approach.\ |\ GAO-19-388$
+Source: GAO summary of SAMHSA's Concept of Trauma and Guidance for a Trauma-Informed Approach. | GAO-19-388